dkg/draft-rivest-sexp/sexp.md

 In some cases, it is desirable to standardize or restrict the encodings; in other cases it is desirable to have no restrictions.
 The following are the target cases we aim to handle:

-- a "transport" or "basic" encoding for transporting the S-expression between computers.
+- a "transport" (or "basic transport") encoding for transporting the S-expression between computers.

 - a "canonical" encoding, used when signing the S-expression.

-- an "advanced" encoding used for input/output to people.
+- an "advanced" (or "advanced transport") encoding used for input/output to people.

 - an "in-memory" encoding used for processing the S-expression in the computer.